 This is the type of project that would work very well in a group format.
 There is always a LOT of work to do in order to develop a project.
-Monty Schmidt tells me that he has an 8088 "co-processor" project up and running for his university class.
-Interfaces through the Sk DSR space on the DSR project of RAM CARD.
-THIS type IBM true provide . 'could' with bus to bus compatibility mode Only a large information transfer. amount of money, time and talent would produce a commercial project.
+Monty Schmidt tells me that he has an 8088 'co-processor' project up and running for his university class.
+Interfaces through the 8k DSR space on the DSR RAM CARD.
+THIS type of project 'could' provide. true IBM . compatibility mode with bus to bus information transfer.
+Only a large amount of money, time and talent would produce a commercial project.
 It does sound interesting.